MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-azure.md

 ### Add the bot user to queues

 You can add a bot user to specific queues where you want the bot to handle the customer queries first, instead of the agent.
-For this, you must ensure that the bot user has the highest capacity among all users in the queue.
+For this option, you must ensure that the bot user has the highest capacity among all users in the queue.

 Alternatively, you can also create a queue with the bot user only.
 In such a case, ensure that the routing rules are set in a way that customer queries are sent to this queue first.
-This ensures that the bot acts as the first recipient for all queries.
+This action ensures that the bot acts as the first recipient for all queries.

 An agent can transfer a chat to a bot by adding the bot to a queue, and then transferring the chat to the queue.